Rankings and accreditations

 In the 2015 edition of the Dutch magazine Elsevier, students and professors rank universities based on their range of programmes, facilities, curriculum, quality of teaching, testing standards and overall organisation and communication:

-- Seven bachelor’s programmes were ranked first: University College Maastricht, Fiscal Economics, International Business, Tax Law, European Law School, European Studies and Knowledge Engineering.
+· Five bachelor’s programmes were ranked first: University College Maastricht, Psychology, Fiscal Law, European Studies and European Law School

-- Maastricht University ranks second in the category ‘specialised universities’.
+· Maastricht University ranks fourth in student ranking of the category ‘specialised universities’.
+Professors rank the university second in this category.
 The Elsevier editing team makes a distinction between 'broad' , 'specialised' and 'technical' universities depending on the range of disciplines and the number of programmes each university offers.

-For the third year in a row, Elsevier has also published results for the master’s programmes.
-As it is not always possible to compare master’s programmes, national comparisons were only made for six programmes.
-Of those six, three UM master's were ranked first: Dutch Law, European Studies and Psychology.
-Physician-Clinical Investigator and Tax Law also achieved the top 3 ranking second and third, respectively.
+For the fourth year in a row, Elsevier has also published results for the master’s programmes.
+As it is not always possible to compare master’s programmes, national comparisons were only made for seven programmes.
+Of those seven, one UM master's programme was ranked first: Dutch Law.
+Fiscal Law, European Studies and Econometrics & Operations Research are all ranked second in their category.
+Medicine and AKO are also in second place, but their second place puts them on the bottom of their list.

 UM has been granted both the institutional accreditation and the ‘Distinctive Quality Feature for Internationalisation’ by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 These two quality marks are important in terms of UM’s future plans.